Washington Consensus: Broad sense

 The Washington Consensus is not interchangeable with the term "neoliberalism."
 Williamson recognizes that the term has commonly been used with a different meaning from his original prescription; he opposes the alternative use of the term, which became common after his initial formulation, to cover a broader market fundamentalism or "neoliberal" agenda.

 More specifically, Williamson argues that the first three of his ten prescriptions are uncontroversial in the economic community, while recognizing that the others have evoked some controversy.
 He argues that one of the least controversial prescriptions, the redirection of spending to infrastructure, health care, and education, has often been neglected.
 He also argues that, while the prescriptions were focused on reducing certain functions of government (e.g., as an owner of productive enterprises), they would also strengthen government's ability to undertake other actions such as supporting education and health.
 Williamson says that he does not endorse market fundamentalism, and believes that the Consensus prescriptions, if implemented correctly, would benefit the poor.
 In a book edited with Pedro-Pablo Kuczynski in 2003, Williamson laid out an expanded reform agenda, emphasizing crisis-proofing of economies, "second-generation" reforms, and policies addressing inequality and social issues.

 As noted, in spite of Williamson's reservations, the term Washington Consensus has been used more broadly to describe the general shift towards free market policies that followed the displacement of Keynesianism in the 1970s.
 In this broad sense the Washington Consensus is sometimes considered to have begun at about 1980.
 Many commentators see the consensus, especially if interpreted in the broader sense of the term, as having been at its strongest during the 1990s.
 Some have argued that the consensus in this sense ended at the turn of the century, or at least that it became less influential after about the year 2000.
-More commonly, commentators have suggested that the Consensus in its broader sense survived until the time of the 2008 global financial crisis.
-Following the strong intervention undertaken by governments in response to market failures, a number of journalists, politicians and senior officials from global institutions such as the World Bank began saying that the Washington Consensus was dead.
+More commonly, commentators have suggested that the Consensus in its broader sense survived until the 2008 financial crisis.
+Following the 2008–2009 Keynesian resurgence undertaken by governments in response to market failures, a number of journalists, politicians and senior officials from global institutions such as the World Bank began saying that the Washington Consensus was dead.
 These included former British Prime Minister Gordon Brown, who following the 2009 G-20 London summit, declared "the old Washington Consensus is over".
 Williamson was asked by The Washington Post in April 2009 whether he agreed with Gordon Brown that the Washington Consensus was dead.
 He responded:

 After the 2010 G-20 Seoul summit announced that it had achieved agreement on a Seoul Development Consensus, the Financial Times editorialized that "Its pragmatic and pluralistic view of development is appealing enough.
 But the document will do little more than drive another nail into the coffin of a long-deceased Washington consensus."